titilambert/shinken-manual/source/06_advancedtopics/advancedtopics-objectinheritance.rst

   		                max_check_attempts      3
   		                }

-There is no inherent limit on how “deep” inheritance can go, but you'll probably want to limit yourself to at most a few levels in order to maintain sanity.
+There is no inherent limit on how “deep" inheritance can go, but you'll probably want to limit yourself to at most a few levels in order to maintain sanity.